Auto Bake: Texture Baker & Exporter

 • Color Space: Set the color space the different type of textures should be baked in.

-• Image Textures: Set whether to keep or remove the created image texture nodes from the material after the bake.
+• Image Textures: Set whether to keep or remove the created image texture nodes from the materials after the bake.

 • Node Tiling: Select how to place the image texture nodes in the materials.